Oxycodone, slow release (By mouth)

 OxycontinThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to oxycodone, codeine, dihydrocodeine, hydrocodone, or morphine.
-Do not use this medicine if you are breastfeeding, or if you have serious breathing problems or paralytic ileus.
+Do not use this medicine if you are breastfeeding, or if you have serious breathing problems, paralytic ileus, or stomach or bowel blockage.

 How to Use This Medicine: